champ3oy/blackstar-docs/documentation/rpp/verifyRpp.md

    - For `PENDING_VERIFICATION_PREAPPROVAL_USSD`, a USSD prompt will be initiated from Hubtel.
    - For `PENDING_VERIFICATION_OTP`, an OTP will be sent from our end if the preapproval is already approved.
 3. If the verification fails, check the error message in the response for details on why the operation was unsuccessful.
+4. This endpoint is specifically designed for retrying mechanism for RPP creation, if anyhow user unable to get OTP , USSD prompt by huntel or OTP from our end , then this API is useful to retry mechanism